csound/manual/docs/invoke/cs-options-alphabetically.md

 ALSA MIDI devices are selected by name and not number.
 So, you need to use an option like -M hw:CARD,DEVICE where CARD and DEVICE are the card and device numbers (e.g. -M hw:1,0).
 PortMIDI allows multiple port inputs with either -Ma or -Mm.

+#### --run-unit-tests
+Enable the built-in [assertion opcodes](../opcodes/assert.md) and print a unit test report at the end.
+Checks are ignored by default.
+Failed checks add errors and the command-line program returns a nonzero exit status.
+See [Testing](../misc/testing.md).

 #### -s, --format=short
 Use short integer audio samples.